menu

 1. CVSS V1

-Released by the US National Infrastructure Advisory Council (NIAP) in 2005, the objective of CVSS V1 was to design a standard for the severe rating of vulnerabilities in the system.
+Released by the US National Infrastructure Advisory Council (NIAP) in 2005, CVSS V1's objective was to design a standard for severely rating system vulnerabilities.

 2. CVSS V2